jeshi96/arb-nucleus-hierarchy/README.md

 This file is represented as plain text.

-Weighted graphs are represented in the weighted adjacency graph format.
-The file should start with the string "WeightedAdjacencyGraph".
-The m edge weights should be stored after all of the edge targets in the .adj file.

-**Using SNAP graphs**
+**Using SNAP Graphs**

 Graphs from the [SNAP dataset
-collection](https://snap.stanford.edu/data/index.html) are commonly used for graph algorithm benchmarks.
-We provide a tool that converts the most common SNAP graph format to the adjacency graph format that GBBS accepts.
+collection](https://snap.stanford.edu/data/index.html) are used in our experiments.
+We use a tool from the [GBBS](https://github.com/ParAlg/gbbs) that converts the most common SNAP graph format to the adjacency graph format that GBBS accepts.
 Usage example:
 ```sh
 # Download a graph from the SNAP collection.